 Braillists becomes independent of BBT.

-Sixth Canute prototype: 112 cells over four lines, stand-alone e-reader functionality, PEF compatibility.
+Sixth Canute prototype: 112 cells by four lines, stand-alone e-reader functionality, PEF compatibility, 2 built.

 Midas development indefinitely postponed.

-Seventh Canute prototype: 512 cells over 16 lines, per line refresh by DC motors, parallel per half cell actuation by stepper motor.
+Seventh Canute prototype: 512 cells by 16 lines, per line refresh by DC motors, parallel per half cell actuation by stepper motor.

 For publications since 2016 see publications.

-Eighth Canute prototype: 256 cells over 8 lines, encoded Natesan Disc, display only (not stand-alone).
+Eighth Canute prototype: 256 cells by 8 lines, encoded Natesan Disc, display only (not stand-alone).

-Ninth Canute prototype: 256 cells over 8 lines, stand-alone e-reader.
+Ninth Canute prototype: 256 cells by 8 lines, stand-alone e-reader.

-Tenth Canute prototype: 360 cells over 9 lines, BRF compatibility.
+Tenth Canute prototype: 360 cells by 9 lines, BRF compatibility.